zhw2590582/ArtPlayer/docs/docs/README.md

 - Type: `Array`
 - Default: `[]`

-Custom controls, The type of controls is an object
+Custom controls, The type of controls is an object or function

 ### option

 - Type: `Object`
 - Default: `{}`

-Instantiated an object property
+An object property if instantiated

 #### disable